 A “heel stick” blood test for newborns, screen about 30 conditions impacting a baby’s health, such as galactosemia preventing digestion of sugar in milk.
 Researchers need extensive screening of genome sequencing to examine large numbers of genes within the DNA of such infants.
 325 families (randomized to receive sequencing or usual care) are studied for the first year of the baby’s life and fill out surveys about how the results play a role, till the child is 18.
 Sequencing at birth provides a template to predict conditions, decide medicines for an entire lifetime.

-Epigenetics (external modifications to DNA that switch genes on and off) are useful in the study of inheritance of traits such as obesity.
-In the U.S. > 60% of women are overweight at conception and more than one-third are obese, possibly predispose their infants to obesity, heart disease and diabetes later in life.
+Epigenetics (external modifications to DNA that switch genes on and off) are useful in the study of the inheritance of traits such as obesity.
+In the U.S. > 60% of women are overweight at conception and more than one-third are obese, possibly predispose their infants to obesity, heart disease, and diabetes later in life.
 Weight-control genes may switch from obese to lean by dietary supplements, stress minimization or drug therapy.
 The epigenome after birth can be changed, by diet and exercise.

 Low-tech breathing aids